18F/identity-secops/README.md

 * `brew install kubectl`
 * `brew install aws-iam-authenticator`
+* make sure that your environment is set up to point at the AWS account that you want the cluster to live with `AWS_PROFILE` or AWS Vault.
 * First time: `./setup.sh <clustername>` where `clustername` is something like `secops-dev`
 * Deploys to already existing cluster:  `./deploy.sh <clustername>`